Questions? Call 1-800-448-4919 M-F 9am-6pm EST

 and sign-up for her weekly newsletter.

-Sarika Arora, MD is a physician who is board-certified in Internal Medicine, practicing
+Sarika Arora, MD is a board-certified in Integrative Medicine, practicing in Boston.

 She is an active member of the Institute of Functional Medicine, where she has completed